 - Board members and staff can support the candidates of their choice.
 However, if your organization is a 501(c)(3), make sure that they do not imply by word or action that the organization supports that candidate.
 For example, if your organization s president supports Candidate X, and he is listed on the candidate’s letterhead, do not list him as President of your organization.

 - If you permit a candidate to use your facilities, make sure you extend the same opportunity to other candidates running for the same office.
 You do not want to be seen favoring one over the other.

 If you engage in issue advocacy, be careful about attacking a particular candidate’s stand on an issue.
 The closer you are to an election, the more likely it is to be interpreted as a partisan activity.

-If you have a question, call to discuss how the IRS will view your activity.
-It is better to avoid a problem, the bad publicity and worse, possible loss of tax exemption.
+If you have a question about non-profits including crowdfunding or business structure or discuss how the IRS will view your activity, call us today.
+It is better to avoid a problem, bad publicity, and worse, possible loss of tax exemption.
 If you have questions, please give us a call.